rajanlagah/basic_machine_learning_projects/recommendation_systems/README.md

  ```
   pip install numpy #for math
   pip install scipy #for math
-  pip install lightm #for using some popular recommendation alog
+  pip install lightfm #for using some popular recommendation alog

  ```